AMTedesco224/rt_bus_tracker/README.md

 ## When open in the browser press the "Track Bus Location" button to add a marker to the map that updates the bus location every 10 seconds.

 <img src="bustracker_ex.png" width="300px">

+This application could be updated to view multiple bus routes at once or toggle through different bus routes in Boston for future development.

+Copyright 2022